Section Image

 Burleith

 Cradled by parkland to the north and west, outdoor space is a treasured commodity.
-Take a morning walk, and you’ll likely pass neighbors in Whitehaven Parkway, which features a large community garden and walking trails that connect to its western counterpart, Glover Archbold Park.
+Whitehaven Parkway has a large community garden and walking trails that connect to Glover Archbold Park.
 Covering 183 acres, Glover Archbold offers trails, trees and chance encounters with wildlife.

-While you might feel miles away from the city at times, a 10 or 15-minute walk puts you in the heart of Georgetown's upscale retailers, edgy boutiques and trendy eateries.
+Georgetown has upscale retailers, edgy boutiques and trendy eateries.
 For a night on the town, Howar recommends Café Milano.
 Deemed "Washington's ultimate place to see and be seen" by the Washington Post, this swanky hotspot satisfies the Capitol Hill elite with authentic Italian delicacies.
-For a less conspicuous setting, grab breakfast at Fresh Baguette on Wisconsin Avenue.
-The smell of fresh-baked bread and hand-crafted pastries will send your senses spinning.
-To curb your retail cravings, join shoppers on M Street and Wisconsin Avenue, or find eclectic treasures each Sunday at the Georgetown Flea Market.
-Wisconsin Avenue is also where you can keep your pantry stocked thanks to Safeway, Trader Joe's and Whole Foods.
+Fresh Baguette on Wisconsin Avenue offers a more casual atmosphere.
+M Street and Wisconsin Avenue are lined with retailers, including Safeway, Trader Joe’s and Whole Foods, and the Georgetown Flea Market is held weekly.

-If anyone has ever told you that you can't have it all, Howar disagrees.
-"Living here is like living in a suburb, but with everything you love about the city right next door," she says.
+There are several Metro stations about a mile away.
+Additional public transportation options include Metrobus and bike shares.
+"Living here is like living in a suburb, but with everything you love about the city right next door," Howar says.
 "It's truly a best of both worlds situation."

 Anna Strock